 However, the biggest price society pays for transportation collisions is personal.
 Lives can change in an instant.
 Just imagine how parents feel when they get a phone call telling them that their child has been injured or killed in a vehicle collision.
 Traffic collisions have become the number one cause of teenage deaths.
 In traffic, we judge ourselves by how safe the system is by the number of collisions and deaths per 100 million miles traveled.
-We are currently near 1.6 deaths per 100 million miles traveled.
+We are currently near 1.18 deaths per 100 million miles traveled.
 This is down from 4.7 deaths, 40 years ago.
 Most of this decrease is due to seat belts, airbags, and improved safety features in vehicles.
-Loosely translated this means that about 44,000 people die on our highway system each year.
-Millions more are injured and we spend hundreds of billions on this issue.
+Millions more are injured and we spend hundreds of billions of dollars on this issue.
 The current statistics indicate that traffic collisions have become an epidemic.
 If automobile crashes were an illness, the CDC would be trying to figure out a cure.